This is my review of using SelfWealth over the past three years to buy shares in Australia.

-Using SelfWealth to purchase ultra low cost index tracking ETFs such as Vanguards VTS and VEU, and the Betashares A200 fund once per month is quite possibly the smartest and most passive thing you can do to grow your wealth.
+Using SelfWealth to regularly purchase low management fee index tracking ETFs such as Vanguards VTS and VEU, and the Betashares A200 fund is quite possibly the smartest and most passive thing you can do to grow your wealth to reach Financial Independence.

 Plugging your data from SelfWealth into a free ShareSight account means once per year you can log in and download all of your required portfolio management accounting statements for your tax return.
 Hand this to your accountant and have them submit your return, removing all of the headache and drama of the usual tax time accounting shit fight.